everydaysecurity/everydaysecurity/Phishing.md

 <li>Message filters scan the contents and will remove items from your inbox so you never have the chance to open a potential phishing messages</li>
 <li>Most email providers (ex.
 Gmail, Yahoo, etc.) have built in options to enable filters for spam/phishing emails</li>
 <li>Many modern phones (including the iPhone) can automatically warn you of potential malicious phone numbers if they call you</li>
-<li>Browser extensions such as Barracuda or Mimecast will actively scan your emails to detect common patterns of fake emails that you might not catch as quickly (this is not a 100% safe guard!)</li>
+<li>Browser extensions such as <a href="https://www.barracuda.com/products/emailsecuritygateway">Barracuda</a> or <a href="https://community.mimecast.com/s/mimecast-for-outlook">Mimecast</a> will actively scan your emails to detect common patterns of fake emails that you might not catch as quickly (this is not a 100% safe guard!)</li>
 </ul>

 ## Good Reminders